lsst/dp0-1_lsst_io/tutorials-examples/index-portal-advanced.rst

    AND match_objectId >= 0
    AND is_good_match = 1

 Notice that we have included additional constraints in the last two lines.
 Objects in the `truth-match` table that do not have matches in the `object` table have "match_objectId = -1," while those with legitimate matches contain the 'objectId' of the corresponding object from the `object` table in "match_objectId."
 By requiring this to be greater than or equal to zero, we extract only objects with matches.
 We also keep only sources satisfying the "is_good_match" flag, which is described in the schema as being "True if this object--truth matching pair satisfies all matching criteria."
+(Note that "1" and "TRUE" are equivalent in ADQL.)

 In our notebook exploration, we continued by creating Python dataframes of the two tables, then matching them based on the IDs.
 But in ADQL, you can do the matching of tables directly by joining on the requirement that "match_objectId" in the `truth-match` table equals the "objectId" from the `object` table.
 This is how the JOIN is done: